 - jaundice (yellow skin or eyes, dark urine, clay-colored bowel movements)

 - pain in muscles, joints, and stomach

-Some people go on to develop chronic hepatitis B infection.
-Most of them do not have symptoms, but the infection is still very serious, and can lead to:
+Chronic hepatitis B virus infection is a long-term illness that occurs when the hepatitis B virus remains in a person's body.
+Most people who go on to develop chronic hepatitis B do not have symptoms, but it is still very serious and can lead to the following:

 - liver damage (cirrhosis)